-How to Floss Properly?
+How to Use Floss Threaders Properly?

 Flossing every day is not enough.
 You have to do it in the right manner to prevent damage to the teeth and gums.
 Here’s your step-by-step guide to flossing correctly.